SSWConsulting/SSW.Rules.Content/rules/compliance-sheet/read.md

 ### What if you missed important due dates

 When a company forgets or overlooks important due dates for tax lodgements, payroll taxes, and other critical financial obligations, it can lead to a multitude of issues that adversely affect the business.
-Understanding these potential problems highlights the necessity of maintaining a detailed compliance sheet:
+Such as financial penalties, legal repercussions, cash flow disruptions, reputational damage or operational interruptions Understanding these potential problems highlights the necessity of maintaining a detailed compliance sheet.

-- ❌ Financial Penalties
-- ❌ Legal Repercussions
-- ❌ Cash Flow Disruptions.
-- ❌ Reputational Damage
-- ❌ Operational Interruptions

 ### Why you need a Compliance Sheet